bodywork-ml/bodywork-docs/docs/user_guide.md

 # User Guide

 This is a comprehensive guide to deploying a ML pipelines to Kubernetes.
-It assumes that you understand the [key concepts](key_concepts.md) that Bodywork is built upon and that you have worked through one of the Quickstart Tutorials.
+It assumes that you understand the [key concepts](key_concepts.md) that Bodywork is built upon and that you have worked through one of the [Quickstart Tutorials](quickstart_ml_pipeline.md).

 ## Structuring a ML Pipeline Project

-Bodywork does not impose constraints on how you can structure or develop your pipelines.
+Bodywork does not impose constraints on how you structure or develop your pipelines.
 So long as each stage in a pipeline can be linked to an executable Python module (or Jupyter notebook), then all Bodywork requires is configuration data contained within a file called `bodywork.yaml`.
 This [YAML](https://yaml.org) file describes how Bodywork should deploy the pipeline and will be the main focus of this user guide.

 As an example scenario that we will refer back to throughout this guide, consider the following project structure for a ML pipeline with the following stages: prepare features, train models (one using a SVM and another using a random forest), select the best performing model, and then deploy a microservice to serve predictions from the chosen model (via a REST API):